The Plant-Based Eating Craze: Better for you and the planet?

 Food Politics

-Organisers told the Bay of Plenty Times they hoped their peaceful demonstration would inspire people to think differently about horse racing, especially after the death of a horse involved in the Melbourne Cup race.
+Organisers told the Rotorua Daily Post they hoped their peaceful demonstration would inspire people to think differently about horse racing, especially after the death of a horse involved in the Melbourne Cup race.

 "We are advocating against seeing horses as an object or unit of production or entertainment," said Nina Lopez.